WEATHER INTERFACES

 -

-Maintain visual consistency across the network
+Maintain consistency across platforms

 -